MonetDB/monetdb-spark/README.md

 In particular,

 1. `org.monetdb.spark.MonetDialect`<br>
-   A [JdbcDialect] that teaches Spark's JDBC bindings about MonetDB's syntax and data types.
-So far, the only difference with the default is that boolean columns are created with type 'BOOLEAN' instead of 'BIT'.
+   A [JdbcDialect] that tweaks the mapping between  Spark's JDBC bindings and MonetDB's data types.

 2. `org.monetdb.spark`<br>
    A write-only [Spark Data Source] that allows writing to MonetDB much